 3. Find the loan that works best for you

-There a number of variables that can affect your monthly payments - the size of your down payment, etc. Review the types of loan programs available to you based on your financial situation.
+There are many variables that can affect your monthly payments, including the size of your down payment.
+Review the types of loan programs available to you based on your financial situation.

 5. Find a real estate professional